 You can use tank liners to increase the life of your old tank by an astounding degree.
-Many tank liners today come with guarantees of as many as 20 years.
 Fix up an old concrete tank with a strong several-layered polyethylene liner with fibre reinforcing, and you can expect to push back the time when you have to replace your old storage tank.

 When buying your water storage tank liner, check for certifications and make sure that it’s made in Australia rather than in China or elsewhere, where manufacturers will have no idea about the weather conditions here.
 Optionally, you can look into purchasing a water tank made from polyethylene.